AntonAleksandrov13/python-redis-tool/README.md

 It works as following:
  - Define master nodes that contain has slots
- - Define "empty" masters - ones that contain no hash slots
+ - Define "empty" master nodes - ones that contain no hash slots
  - Calculate how many slots can be moved from each master with slots
  - Perform `redis-cli --cluster reshard ` for each master with slots.
+This command will transfer slots to an "empty" master.
  - Check if all hash slots have been covered

 In this image you can see the way hash slots will be distributed:

 ![Hash slots distribution](https://github.com/AntonAleksandrov13/python-redis-tool/blob/master/docs/sharding.png)

+#### Pros/cons
+Pros
+- Executed in a single command
+- Done via redis-cli
+- Zero downtime.
+A client is still able to wrote to a Redis cluster while resharding is done.

+Cons
+- Processing time grows linearly depending on amount of master nodes.

 ### Adding multiple nodes